GETTIMEOFDAY(2) Linux Programmer's Manual GETTIMEOFDAY(2)

 Traditionally, the fields of struct timeval were of type long.

-lowing is purely of historic interest.
+day().
+Thus, the following is purely of historical interest.

 On old systems, the field tz_dsttime contains a symbolic constant (val-